rohitdhawale07/Weekly-test-1/README.md

 ## Overview
 The Weather App is a simple web application that fetches weather data using an API based on user input.
-Users can enter a location, and the app provides the current weather details along with hourly and 3-day forecasts.
+Users can enter a location.

 ## Usage
 - Enter Location or Coordinates: